7 Shaving Soap Bars For A Smooth, Sustainable Shave

 *Note: Most products offered by EcoRoots are palm oil free, but not their bar soaps.

 Say goodbye to prickly skin, packaging, and unpronounceable ingredients with the organic men’s or women’s shaving bar from EcoRoots.

-It’s handmade in the USA with USDA-certified organic coconut oil, avocado oil, and essential oils, along with other natural and organic ingredients that come together in a rich lather.
+It’s handmade in the USA with USDA organic coconut oil, avocado oil, and essential oils, along with other natural and organic ingredients that come together in a rich lather.

-You can incorporate the organic bar shaving soap as part of a zero waste kit that also includes one of EcoRoots’ rose gold safety razors.
+You can incorporate the organic bar shaving soap as part of a Shaving Kit that also includes one of EcoRoots’ rose gold safety razors.